schoolhelper/flutter_cookie_web_view/README.md

 A plugin for listen real web view cookie

-* The plugin does not support only android at the moment
+* The plugin does support only android at the moment

 The plugin created for listening all web view cookies.
 For example for implementing auth by social media into your app.